AbhishekD2424/Chess/README.md

 # Chess
-A game of chess created in C language
+A game of chess created in C language using file handling to store player information.